-Let us listen to a little bit of Nehemiah’s story¹, a man who openly admits he cried and wept on hearing some bad news.
-He was living in Susa, part of the dispersion of the people of Israel throughout Persia, and he had a trusted position working in the palace as a cupbearer to the king – a bit more than a waiter or a butler, as part of his job may have been to sample the king’s wine to make sure that it was safe for him to drink!
+Let us listen to a little bit of Nehemiah’s story¹.
+He is a man who openly admits that he cried and wept on hearing some bad news.
+Nehemiah was living in Susa, part of the dispersion of the people of Israel throughout Persia.
+He had a trusted position working in the palace as a cupbearer to the king.
+This was a bit more than being a waiter or a butler.
+Part of Nehemiah’s job may have been to sample the king’s wine to make sure that it was safe for him to drink!

-Although Nehemiah would be asking a favour of the king, he understood that ultimately the outcome was in God’s hands and so it was God’s favour that he sought.
-He had to wait, about four months, for an opportunity but when the moment arrived, he was ready and spoke with wisdom.
+Although Nehemiah would be asking a favour of the king, he understood that ultimately the outcome was in God’s hands.
+He was seeking God’s favour.
+Nehemiah had to wait, about four months, before an opportunity came.
+When the moment arrived, he was ready and spoke with wisdom.

 This was not a hasty reaction, this was a prayed through, thought out action.Tweet

-Nehemiah’s work started with the restoration of the city walls, but progressed far beyond that, to restoring faith and trust in God, to restoring right relationships between the people, to restoring justice and to restoring purity in the temple.
-Structural, social, and spiritual reform – this is what God can do with prayer and the willingness of someone, to do something!
+Nehemiah’s work started with the restoration of the city walls.
+However, it progressed far beyond that to restoring faith and trust in God.
+This then led to restoring right relationships between the people, to restoring justice in the community and to restoring purity in the temple.
+Structural, social, and spiritual reform.
+This is what God can do with prayer and the willingness of someone, to do something!

-When we feel strongly about something we need to check and examine prayerfully, is our reaction care and concern for others and for the honour of God’s Name, or anger, resentment, and frustration.
+When we feel strongly about something we need to check and examine prayerfully our reaction.
+Is it care and concern for others, and for the honour of God’s Name, or anger, resentment, and frustration?
 If it is the latter, then are those painful emotions, rooted in past hurts, which still need to be healed and forgiven?
-If it is the former, then prayerfully we seek God, as he stirs and challenges our hearts to respond, and to act, to work for change and restoration.
+If it is the former, then prayerfully we seek God as He stirs and challenges our hearts.
+God provokes a response from us, that we might act, and work for change and restoration.

-The impossible is always what God does, we give the outcome and all glory to Him.
+The impossible is always what God does, and we give all the glory to Him.

 ¹Nehemiah Chapter 1